 The thresholds that are used for the rules of dominance may only be used internally and may not be published.
-The publication of the parameter value might otherwise lower the anonymization's security level in released table cells.
-This causes the risk of the approximate disclosure of individual values.
+The publication of the parameter value might otherwise lower the anonymization's security level in released table cells which could cause the risk of the approximate disclosure of individual values.